hjr37/diff-gaussian-rasterization/README.md

 ```
 Args:
-    --viewmatrix: View matrix used for transforming from world coordinate system to camera coordinate system, default is None.
+    --viewmatrix: Transformation matrix from the world coordinate to the camera coordinate.
-    --fov: Field of view, default is None.
+    --fov: Field of view.
-    --HW: Image height and width, default is None.
+    --HW: Image height and width.
-    --gt_depth: Ground truth depth map used for calculating depth-related metrics, default is None.
+    --gt_depth: Ground truth depth map used for depth-related rasterization.
 ```

 ## Output